-- The first number is the Eccentric portion (descent) of the exercise, which is the load coming down. (ex.
-Squatting down, lowering of the body in a pull-up, etc.)
+- The first number is the eccentric portion (descent) of the exercise, which is the load coming down. (squatting down, lowering the body during a pull-up, etc.)

-- The second number is the Pause at the bottom (ex. holding the bottom of a squat, pausing at the chest on a bench press, dead hang on a pull-up bar)
+- The second number is the pause at the bottom (holding the bottom of a squat, pausing at the chest on a bench press, dead hang on a pull-up bar, etc.)

-- The third is the Concentric (ascend) which is the weight moving up.
-In the some cases, in place of the third number you may see an “X” which means explode up as fast as possible, or an “A” which means assisted up.
+- The third is the concentric portion (ascent), which is the weight moving up.
+In some cases, in place of the third number, you may see an “X,” which means explode up as fast as possible, or an “A,” which means assisted up.

-Note: Tempo numbers are always written in the same order of (E,P,C,P), however not every exercise starts with an eccentric movement.
-The deadlift, pull-ups, and other similar movements start Concentrically, so when reading the tempo for this movement and others alike make sure you understand what position the movement starts in order to complete the exercise with the correct tempo.
+Tempo numbers are always written in the same order (E,P,C,P).
+However, not every exercise starts with an eccentric movement.
+The deadlift, pull-ups, and other similar movements start concentrically.
+So when reading the tempo for these types of movements, make sure you understand what position the movement starts to complete the exercise with the correct tempo.

 The Benefits of Tempo Training

-Whether you’re a beginner or seasoned athlete, one of the best ways to increase strength while avoiding injury is to consistently maintain proper movement mechanics.
-When rushing a movement such as a squat, you’re less likely to pay attention to several key points like properly hinging from the hips, midline stability, proper tracking of the knees, etc. Disregarding these key points looks a lot like crashing down with a rounded back, harsh flexion of the knees showing little to no control, and the infamous “butt wink.”
-Using a tempo prescription can help athletes slow down and feel each position from start to finish, while learning to replicate quality movement as the weight increases.
+Whether you’re a beginner or seasoned athlete, one of the best ways to increase strength while avoiding injury and improving strength is maintaining proper movement mechanics.
+When rushing a movement such as a squat, you’re less likely to pay attention to several key points — like properly hinging from the hips, maintaining midline stability, and proper tracking of the knees.

 Addresses Positional Weaknesses

 Completing reps without awareness and control makes it easy to hit a plateau due to lingering weaknesses.
 Have you ever had a hard time with a front squat?
 You may be able to complete the squat, but you can’t seem to maintain an upright position, or you lose the weight forward.
 Try to go heavier, and the problem magnifies.
-We can look at your mobility to try to get your elbows up higher, or check your ankle mobility, but when that doesn’t work how much more can you mobilize?
+You can address your mobility to try to get your elbows up higher or check your ankle mobility, but when that doesn’t work, you might start feeling pretty hopeless.